filecash/filecash-docs/docs/reference/glossary.md

 ## Mainnet

-A portmanteau of "main" and "network, _mainnet_ is a term used to refer to the predominant public-facing network of the Filecoin project and community.
+A portmanteau of "main" and "network, _mainnet_ is a term used to refer to the predominant public-facing network of the Filecash project and community.
 The mainnet embodies an expectation of widespread adoption and permanence; changes to its protocol are subject to the adoption of the network participants.

 If used as a proper noun, capitalize the term: _"I am mining on Mainnet."_